Are self-employed individuals entitled to sick pay?

 On the 24 September 2020, the Self-Employment Income Support Scheme was again extended by the Government.
 Those eligible will be able to make a claim for a further three-month grant in November 2020.

 The eligibility requirements for the third grant are the same as outlined above.
 However, this grant allows self-employed individuals to claim 80% of their profits for another three months, capped at £7,500 in total.
 This will be paid in one lump sum.
-The online service for the next grant is expected to be available from 30 November 2020.
+You could apply for the third grant online until 29 January 2021.

 The Government has the discretion to further extend the Self-Employment Income Support Scheme.